simple-web-tools/fast-html/readme.md

 # fast html

+Most templating language are almost easy enough for non-programmers to use.
+I go against that here, this is for programmers who want the power of a real programming language to do templating.

+## what you can do

 Simply create html files without caring about any of the required tags to be valid html:

 `content/banana_file.html`